emuell/AFEC-Visualizers/README.md

 ## Classification Cluster

-Creates a 2d T-SNE cluster from the afec high level classification data.
-Clicking on a point in the plot shows the samples detailed classification scores and the sample waveform.
-Clicking on an entry plays also plays the audio file.
+Creates a 2d t-SNE cluster from the afec high-level classification data.
+Clicking on a point in the plot shows the samples detailed classification scores and the sample waveform and also plays the audio file.

 ### Usage